m0neZ/desAInz/CONTRIBUTING.md

 Black and Prettier run in formatting mode, so staged files will be automatically updated.

-The hooks enforce Black, flake8, mypy, docformatter, pydocstyle, eslint, prettier, flow and stylelint.
+The hooks enforce Black, isort, flake8, mypy, docformatter, pydocstyle, eslint, prettier, flow and stylelint.
 Docstrings should follow the Numpy style and are checked with flake8-docstrings.
 Warnings are treated as errors, so commits will fail until issues are fixed.

 ## CI Lint Commands